-LOW glycemic foods – This guide is highly simplified and based more on Harvard’s Glycemic Load than the traditional glycemic index.
-It may actually be more restrictive advice by many doctors and the American Diabetes Association.
-That is because, from what I’ve been told by practitioners and patients alike, the usual medical goal is to reduce glycemic impact of meals only enough to create predictability for the dosing of diabetes drugs.
+This guide is highly simplified and based more on Harvard’s Glycemic Load than the traditional glycemic index.
+It is safer advice than that from the American Diabetes Association and many doctors who follow that group’s guidelines.
+(I’ve been told by practitioners and patients alike that the usual medical goal is to reduce glycemic impact of meals only enough to create predictability for the dosing of diabetes drugs.)
 Mainstream medicine may also be taking the path of least resistance.
 By prescribing a diet that isn’t markedly different from what their patients ate before diagnosis, the doc’s work is simplified.
 I also took into consideration the food’s overall health value because it is important to consume foods that are high in the nutrients that the body needs to maintain its blood sugar system and protect its cells from sugar-induced and toxin-related damage.

 BEVERAGES: Unsweetened varieties of: almond milk, coffee, cream, flavored waters, iced tea, soy milk and tea.
 (Research on the glycemic impact of moderate alcohol consumption is still mixed.
 However, very sweet liquors and excess consumption of any type alcohol are clearly problematic.)
 Breakfast blender drinks are low glycemic if made with protein and fat but few sweet ingredients.

 CONDIMENTS and FLAVORS: Dill pickles, mayonnaise (real), mustard, regular non-sweet salad dressing.
 Stevia is a low glycemic herbal sweetener.